People

 Lindsey Bleem

 Does the accelerating expansion of the universe require a modification to our theories of gravity or does there exist some new form of energy, so-called ‘Dark Energy?’
 Lindsey seeks to answer such questions by studying of clusters of galaxies — the largest gravitationally-bound systems in the universe.
 Their abundance is a powerful cosmological probe as it depends upon both the expansion history of the universe and the growth of density fluctuations.
-A member of the South Pole Telescope collaboration, her research interests also include large-scale structure, the cosmic microwave background, and the development of bolometric detectors for measurements of the millimeter-wave sky.
-Lindsey received her PhD from the University of Chicago in 2013 and BA from Kenyon College in 2005.
+A member of the South Pole Telescope and CMB-S4 collaborations, her research interests also include large-scale structure, the cosmic microwave background, and the development of bolometric detectors for measurements of the millimeter-wave sky.

 HEP